polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 It's 100% compatible.
 Only Some runtime configs and executor configs need to be depreacted.

-For support new runtime spec, we must upgrade the client binary to support new spec of client part firstly.
+For support new runtime spec, we MUST upgrade the client binary to support new spec of client part firstly.

 Add an optional primtive crate to enable the version 1 spec and disable the legacy allocator by cargo feature.
 For the first year, disable the v1 by default, and enable it by default start in the next year.